Collection on the Move

 Our current facility in Isel Park no longer meets the standards required to ensure the long-term protection and preservation of our precious collections.

-The Isel facility is at end-of-life.
+The Isel facility is at end of life.
 The building is compromised by asbestos, leaks, aged wiring, is in an inundation zone and has insufficient space to accommodate the growing collection.
-Plus the building cannot be brought up to a standard required to care for the museum's national and internationally significant collection.
+Plus the building cannot be brought up to a standard required to care for the museum's national and internationally significant collection

 Without a dedicated, modern space designed for the care and preservation of taonga Māori and our region’s unique heritage, these irreplaceable objects remain at risk.
-The ARC (Archives, Research and Collection) Facility will secure these treasures for future generations, providing museum-standard climate control and storage care, which are simply not achievable within the existing building.
+The ARC (Archives, Research and Collection) Facility will secure these treasures for future generations, providing museum standard climate control and storage care, which are simply not achievable within the existing building.

 Our beloved Trafalgar Street museum in Nelson will remain the heart of our exhibitions and educational programmes.
 The ARC Facility is not about shifting the public face of the museum, it is about safeguarding the collections for the future and strengthening our exhibitions, research, and learning experiences.

-The Collection
+The collection

 Nelson Provincial Museum creates unforgettable experiences for its visitors and community.
 Protecting and preserving our valuable collection is crucial to continuing to do this.
 With one of the oldest and most significant regional collections, we care for over:

-300,000 precious objects
+• 300,000 precious objects

-1.2 million photographs
+• 1.2 million photographs

-Collection valued at over $20 million.
+• A collection valued at over $20 million

 ARC FAQ’s